 The Air Max 95 is one of Dave’s favourite shoes of all time, so it was a fitting choice to pay tribute to something that itself that was an incredibly original creation at the time.
 No one before that point had even considered creating a shoe inspired by elements of the human anatomy.

 We then took a stripped back approach to the 95, removing its signature palette of both colour gradient and material, and replacing it with a clean white leather upper.
 The vibrant neon hits remained in their rightful place to form the bond between the rest of the pack.

-Together with the help of design agency Rosie Lee, we brought Dave’s studio environment to life inside the Carnaby Street store as an installation, complete with paint splattered floor and easel which saw action on the night.
+Together, with the help of design agency Rosie Lee, we brought Dave’s studio environment to life inside the Carnaby Street store – complete with a paint splattered floor and easel which saw plenty of action on the night.